maboiteaspam/grunt2bin/README.md

 `grunt2bin` handles several command line arguments out of the box.

+    grunt2bin
     --describe [task / target name]     Show help and description about tasks.
     --only [task name]                  Keep tasks that match given name.
     --edit [mine|this]                  Starts an editor to edit the Gruntfile located in $HOME or the cwd.

+    Grunt
     --verbose                           Configure grunt verbosity
     --debug                             Configure grunt to more verbosity
     --force                             Force grunt to keep going on error

+    boilerplate
+    --version                           Show version of your program
+    --help                              show help o your program (See showusage)

 # examples